 - To show file extensions on Windows 11, open File Explorer (Windows key + E).

-- Click on View, select Show, and choose the “File name extensions” option.
+- Then click on “View,” select “Show,” and choose the “File name extensions” option to show extensions.

-- Or open “Folder Options” and clear the “Hide extensions for known file types” option.
+- Another way is to open “Folder Options” and clear the “Hide extensions for known file types” option.

 On Windows 11, File Explorer hides the extensions for known file types for some reason by default, but you have multiple ways to make them visible, and in this guide, you will learn how.